nathalianmachado/Studies/README.md

-# new-bie
+# Studies
   Just  another respository of an excited new-bie